yuichi-takeuchi/CMAPAnalysis/README.md

 ### Installing
 1. Install Igor Pro 6.1 or later.
-2. Move CMAPAnalysis.ipf or its shortcut to the Igor Procedures folder, which is located in default at C:\Users\*<User>* \Documents\WaveMetrics\Igor Pro 6 User Files\Igor Procedures in Windows and /Users/*User*/Documents/WaveMetrics/Igor Pro 6 User Files/Igor Procedures in Macintosh.
+2. Move CMAPAnalysis.ipf or its shortcut to the Igor Procedures folder, which is located in default at C:\Users\\<User\> \Documents\WaveMetrics\Igor Pro 6 User Files\Igor Procedures in Windows and /Users/\<User\>/Documents/WaveMetrics/Igor Pro 6 User Files/Igor Procedures in Macintosh.
-3. Move CMAPAnalysis Help.ihf or its shortcut to the Igor Help Files folder, which is located in default at C:\Users\ *User* \Documents\WaveMetrics\Igor Pro 6 User Files\Igor Help Files in Windows and /Users/*User*/Documents/WaveMetrics/Igor Pro 6 User Files/Igor Help Files in Macintosh.
+3. Move CMAPAnalysis Help.ihf or its shortcut to the Igor Help Files folder, which is located in default at C:\Users\\<user\>\Documents\WaveMetrics\Igor Pro 6 User Files\Igor Help Files in Windows and /Users/\<User\>/Documents/WaveMetrics/Igor Pro 6 User Files/Igor Help Files in Macintosh.
 4. Restart Igor Pro.

 ### How to use